express-vue/express-vue/README.md

 Requires Node V4 or greater

+## Optional

-It requires you to have a file called layout.vue file similar to this in the `app/components/` directory
+If you want to have a custom layout you can, here is an example layout.vue file which you can place relative to your views path.

 It's required to set the `{{{app}}}` and `{{{script}}}` tags where you want the layout body and script to go.
 If you want to set a title or other meta data, you can add them to the vue metadata object, you can look at the above